jameskimthing/minimalist-focus-timer/README.md

 - Customizable colors
 - Ability to toggle the push notification, and the sound
 - More controls to customize the timer (ex: forward session, to previous session)
+- A "raining sound" in the background (toggleable)

 ## Development